msinger/xc17_prom_prog/README.md

 bitstream of the Spartan FPGA.

 I developed this programmer to be able to program the PROM chips used in the Wide-Boy64.
-The Wide-Boy64 CGB uses the XC1701, and the [Wide-Boy64 AGB](http://iceboy.a-singer.de/doc/wide_boy.html) uses the XC17S20XL.
+The Wide-Boy64 CGB uses the XC1701L, and the [Wide-Boy64 AGB](http://iceboy.a-singer.de/doc/wide_boy.html) uses the XC17S20XL.

+I originally thought that the Wide-Boy64 CGB uses the XC1701 chip (without the L at the end), because that's how those chips are labeled on their package.
+After buying some of those XC1701 chips and reading out their device ID, I realized that they actually are XC1701L chips.
+This makes sense by the way, since the Spartan XC4010XL FPGA inside the Wide-Boy64 CGB has 3.3&nbsp;V IO voltage, which matches the XC1701L PROM.
+The XC1701 is a 5&nbsp;V device.

 You can still buy the XC17S20XL chips here:
 - https://de.aliexpress.com/item/1005006854844265.html
 - https://www.win-source.net/products/detail/xilinx-inc/xc17s20lpc.html
 - https://www.win-source.net/products/detail/xilinx-inc/xc17s20xlpd8c.html

-You can still buy a very limited supply of the XC1701 chips here:
+You can still buy a very limited supply of the XC1701L chips here:
 - https://www.win-source.net/products/detail/xilinx-inc/xc1701pd8c.html

+The Xilinx datasheets recommend the XC17512L to be used with the Spartan XC4010XL (which is the FPGA used in the Wide-Boy64 CGB).
+So, the XC17512L could be used instead of the XC1701L.

 Files in this repo